 Information about written exams, time and place for exams, and support material.

-The exam location and the candidate number are published on the front page of StudentWeb no later than 3 days before the exam (see the information column).
-On the day of the exam a list in MF’s reception will also inform about the location of the exam.
+The exam location and the candidate number are published on the front page of StudentWeb no later than three days before the exam (see the information column).
+On the day of the exam, a list in MF’s reception will also inform about the location of the exam.

-- Written exams normally begin at 9:00 am.
+- Written exams usually begin at 9:00 am.
 You need to arrive at least 15 minutes before the exam begins.

 - You must bring your own pen/s (blue ballpoint pen) and a valid ID (e.g. a student card or a credit card with a picture).